Please read the instructions below before completing the application to enroll.

 Visiting Student Orientation:

-Learn how to get the most out of your time as a UVa student!
-Attend an information session for visiting students the day before second and third Summer Session classes begin.
+Learn how to get the most out of your time as a UVA student!

-Representatives from the following offices will share information about the resources they offer.
+Representatives from several of the following offices will share information about the resources they offer.

 University Transit Services & Parking